Target Professions: DO, MD, Nurse Practitioner, Physician Associate/Assistant

 Answer the following questions to assess your knowledge of severe and uncontrolled asthma management.

-Patient Case 1 – Francine, a 38-year-old woman with an asthma exacerbation and a request for long-term oral corticosteroids
+For Discussion: Patient Case 1 – Francine, a 38-year-old woman with an asthma exacerbation and a request for long-term oral corticosteroids

-This activity features a 38-year-old woman presenting to the emergency department with an asthma exacerbation.
+A 38-year-old woman presenting to the emergency department with an asthma exacerbation.
 It discusses strategies to assess severe asthma classification and explores implications for management.

-Patient Case 2 – Victor, a 44-year-old man with an asthma exacerbation who required hospitalization in the past
+For Discussion: Patient Case 2 – Victor, a 44-year-old man with an asthma exacerbation who required hospitalization in the past

-This activity features a 44-year-old man presenting to the emergency department with an asthma exacerbation.
+A 44-year-old man presenting to the emergency department with an asthma exacerbation.
 It explores strategies to assess uncontrolled asthma and its implications for management.

 Your Action Plan in Uncontrolled Asthma